vestby96/Bachelor-Env-v2.1/README.md

-To start the application
+Prerequisites:
+- Docker
+- Docker compose plugin

+Start the application:
 - Start the docker compose through the commandline.
-    - $docker-compose up --build -d
+    - $docker compose up --build -d
 - After startup the databases need to be initialized
 - In the container called python-server, run the following commands
     - $python /code/init_db/init_db_sens.py